-Used as a pizza topping, sandwich filling or simply a finger snack, salami is revered for its spicy, salty and sweet taste.
+Used as a pizza topping, sandwich filling or simply a finger snack, many revere salami for its spicy, salty and sweet taste.
 It has a flavour that many people love and because it’s a meat-based snack, it appeals to dogs too of course.
 But is it good to feed dogs?
 Can dogs eat salami and moreover should they?

 More importantly… should dogs eat salami?

-To answer briefly, dogs can eat salami as it’s not toxic to them.
+To answer briefly, dogs can eat some varieties of salami.
 However, they really shouldn’t eat very much of it and in this post I’ll explain why.

 Table of Contents